 Seasonal allergic rhinitis (also known as hay fever) is an allergic response often caused by airborne pollens from trees, grasses, and weeds.
-The day-time and night-time symptoms of seasonal allergic rhinitis typically may include: stuffy, runny, itchy nose; sneezing; watery, swollen, red, itchy called leukotrienes that cause narrowing and swelling of airways.
+The day-time and night-time symptoms of seasonal allergic rhinitis typically may include: stuffy, runny, itchy nose; sneezing; watery, swollen, red, itchy eyes.

+How APX-Montelukast works

+Montelukast belongs to a group of medicines called leukotriene receptor antagonists.
+It works by blocking substances in your lungs called leukotrienes that cause narrowing and swelling of airways.
 Blocking leukotrienes improves asthma symptoms and helps prevent asthma attacks.
 Leukotrienes also cause allergic rhinitis symptoms.
 By blocking leukotrienes, montelukast improves seasonal allergic rhinitis symptoms.

-How Montelukast Lupin works

-Montelukast belongs to a group of medicines called leukotriene receptor antagonists.
-It works by blocking substances in your lungs

-Your doctor may have prescribed Montelukast Lupin for another reason.
-Ask your doctor if you have any questions about why Montelukast Lupin has been prescribed for you.
+Your doctor may have prescribed APX-Montelukast for another reason.
+Ask your doctor if you have any questions about why APX-Montelukast has been prescribed for you.